samaysinghbisht/scalable-k8s-backend-service/README.md

             ```
         - You can verify the creation of the SQS and DynamoDB table like you did for docker-compose setup above.

+3. **Kubernetes Configuration Overview**
+    - **Scalability**
+        - **Horizontal Pod Autoscaler (HPA):** The backend service utilizes HPA to automatically scale the number of pods in response to observed CPU utilization.
+This ensures the service can handle increases in load without manual intervention.
+        - **Resource Requests and Limits:** Each pod is configured with specific CPU and memory requests and limits, optimizing resource allocation and ensuring the scheduler can make appropriate decisions about pod placement and scaling.
+        - **Testing HPA:** To observe the Horizontal Pod Autoscaler (HPA) in action and test its response, you can simulate increased load by sending multiple requests to the service.
+Execute the following command in your terminal:
+            ```
+            while sleep 0.01; do curl -X POST http://localhost:5002/process_message -H "Content-Type: application/json" -d '{"hello": "world"}'; done
+            ```

+            This command will continuously send messages to our backend service.
+To witness the Horizontal Pod Autoscaler (HPA) respond to this increased load, open a new terminal window and execute the following command:
+            ```
+            kubectl get hpa -n backend-svc -w
+            ```
+    - **High Availability**
+        - Multi-zone Deployment:
+            + The current setup of our backend service is primarily designed for a local development environment, which inherently limits some aspects of high availability configurations, such as multi-zone deployments and pod anti-affinity rules.
+            + This feature is typically utilized in a production environment where the Kubernetes cluster spans multiple physical locations or availability zones in a cloud provider's network.
+Given our local environment setup, simulating true multi-zone capabilities isn't feasible.
+        - Pod Anti-Affinity:
+            + While crucial for ensuring high availability by distributing pods across different nodes, implementing pod anti-affinity in a local development setup with limited nodes might not be practical or necessary.
+In a production scenario, you would define pod anti-affinity rules to ensure that pods are scheduled on different nodes across different zones, significantly enhancing the service's fault tolerance and reducing the risk of simultaneous downtime.
+    - **Liveness Probe**
+        - In the current configuration of our Kubernetes deployment, specifically tailored for a local development environment, liveness probes have not been set up.
+        - However for a production environment, where reliability and uptime are critical, adding liveness probes is recommended.
+You can configure them in your Helm chart as follows:
+            ```
+            livenessProbe:
+                httpGet:
+                    path: /health
+                    port: http
+                initialDelaySeconds: 30
+                periodSeconds: 10
+                timeoutSeconds: 5
+                failureThreshold: 3
+            ```
+    - **Pod Disruption Budget**:
+        - The Pod Disruption Budget (PDB) is an essential Kubernetes resource that helps maintain application availability during operational activities that can cause voluntary disruptions, such as cluster upgrades.
+        - Configuration for pdb is present in the provided HELM chart already.
+        - the Pod Disruption Budget is configured as follows:
+            - minAvailable: This key specifies the minimum number of instances of the application that must always be available during the disruption.
+In this setup, it is dynamically set based on the minReplicas value from the Helm chart's values file, ensuring that at least the specified number of pods are always running.
+            - Selector: The selector uses match labels to identify the pods that fall under this budget, ensuring that the policy applies only to the pods running the backend service.